dog hock joint

 Hock Brace and its functionality

 Surgery may not always be the first option any veterinarian or a pet parent might want to go ahead with.
-More and more pet parents opt in to first go with more conservative treatments; oral medicines, hock braces, etc. The Hock brace can help heal the joints faster and may even eliminate any need for the surgery altogether.
+More and more pet parents opt in to first go with more conservative treatments; oral medicines, leg braces, etc. The Hock brace can help heal the joints faster and may even eliminate any need for the surgery altogether.
 These hock braces can also help prevent injuries and sprains and assist your dog in moving about easily and without pain.
 Just like the natural angle at the joints in a dog, the hock braces are also designed with these angles so as to fit snugly and perfectly without being much of an hindrance in their daily activities.
 The hock braces made of neoprene fabric with being waterproof are also sweat proof with natural ability to stretch and provide warmth to the joint where wrapped.
 The hock brace also provides assistance and stability in case of mobility issues or old age.
 While a surgery of the hock joint is very rare, these hock braces are also recommended as post surgical protectors.

 Share: